Canon M50 vs Panasonic FZ2000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M50 and the FZ2000 are recent models that are part of the current product line-up.
-The FZ2000 replaced the earlier Panasonic FZ1000, while the M50 does not have a direct predecessor.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon M50 better than the Panasonic FZ2000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.